Diary of Events for 2017

 AGM followed by wine and nibbles.

-The Twitch Heritage Centre, Douce’s Manor, St. Leonard’s Street, will be open from Noon to 4pm on Sunday 23rd April, Sunday 28th May, Sunday 25th June, Sunday 23rd July, Saturday/Sunday 9th – 10th September (Heritage Open Days), Sunday 22nd October and Sunday 12th November 2017 (Remembrance Sunday).
+The Twitch Heritage Centre, Douce’s Manor, St. Leonard’s Street, will be open from Noon to 4pm (last admission 3.30pm) on Sunday 23rd April, Sunday 28th May, Sunday 25th June, Sunday 23rd July, Saturday/Sunday 9th – 10th September (Heritage Open Days), Sunday 22nd October and Sunday 12th November 2017 (Remembrance Sunday).